 Some children may have cardiac and pulmonary symptoms such as breathing difficulties due to the small vessels’ involvement in the heart or lungs.
+Swelling of the scrotum can also be seen in boys.
 These symptoms can also be seen in other diseases.
 Thus, seek medical care for the exact diagnosis and treatment.

 Causes And Risk Factors For Henoch-Schonlein Purpura

 The exact cause of Henoch-Schonlein purpura is not known (1).
 However, it is believed that the initial inflammation may be due to the immune system’s abnormal responses to certain triggers, and in some rare cases, allergic reactions.
 The following factors are known to trigger HSP in some children (3).